c9/docs.c9.io/src/persistence/setting_up_mysql.md

 5. Click the link that is displayed after that

-6. A preview pane will open, showing 'Connected successfully'.
+6. A preview pane will open, showing 'Connected successfully (0.0.0.0 via TCP/IP)'.

 Note: